 Radish is a staple for microgreen lovers.
 It has a strong radish flavor packed into its tiny red, purple, and green leaves.
 It's a beauty!

-Nutritional value: Contains vitamins A, B, C, E, and K, calcium, iron, magnesium, potassium, phosphorus, and zinc.
-Excellent source of folate to promote cardiovascular health, B6 helps break down homocysteine, which may contribute to plaque formation in arterial walls.
-Supports better circulation. microgreens
+Nutritional value: Contains vitamins A, B (including folate), C, E, and K, calcium, iron, magnesium, potassium, phosphorus, and zinc.

 Nutritional value: varies based on amount of each variety.
-The Tatsoi and Wasabi mustards are considered a cancer-fighting microgreen and important in the fight against malnutrition.
+The Tatsoi and Wasabi mustards are considered cancer-fighting microgreens and are important in the fight against malnutrition.

 Want a great mix for just about any meal?
 This is it.
 Includes Arugula, Waltham Broccoli, Blue Scotch Curled Kale, Purple Vienna Kohlrabi, Southern Giant Curled Mustard, and Mammoth Red Rock Cabbage.
 Yummy!